Task-Adaptive Negative Envision for Few-Shot Open-Set Recognition: Introduction

 \section{Introduction}

-With the emergence of large-scale image datasets \cite{deng2009imagenet, lin2014microsoft, everingham2010pascal}, deep learning has achieved great success in various vision tasks \cite{russakovsky2015imagenet, redmon2016you, cuturi2013sinkhorn}.
-Current vision recognition systems usually assume a closed world of predefined set of classes with sufficient number of labeled training data, and that each testing sample is drawn from the same distribution and can be classified into this class set.
-However, the real world is open and the knowledge obtained from the labeled data may not be complete.
-A testing sample (\ie, query) may also come from classes that have never been seen during training.
-To this end, it is expected to endow a recognition system with the ability to not only support closed-world recognition, but also handle new classes.
+With the emergence of large-scale image datasets \cite{deng2009imagenet, lin2014microsoft, everingham2010pascal}, deep learning has achieved great success in various vision tasks \cite{russakovsky2015imagenet, redmon2016you, cuturi2013sinkhorn, R_RPN, han2018semi, SSD_TDR}.
+Current recognition systems usually assume a predefined set of classes with sufficient number of labeled data.
+Each testing sample is supposed to belong to these predefined classes so that the systems only need to perform closed-set classification.

-To better model the open world, recent works branch out to ease the closed-world assumptions from different aspects.
-Few-shot learning~\cite{finn2017model, sung2018learning, vinyals2016matching, snell2017prototypical} (FSL) seeks to recognize new classes with access to very few training instances.
-Zero-shot learning~\cite{lampert2009learning, palatucci2009zero} further assumes zero sample of new classes but learns from side information.
-Essentially few/zero-shot learning enables the system to recognize new classes, but a \closet assumption still restricts the source of queries to the pre-defined class set.

-Another line of work tries to make the existing recognition systems robust to out-of-distribution testing samples.
-Open-set recognition (OR)~\cite{scheirer2013open} typically assumes an open-set of query source during testing such that a query may come from either the predefined classes or the undisclosed (\textit{negative}) classes.
-The system is trained to distinguish the predefined classes as well as detect/reject queries from \textit{negative} classes (\textit \negqs).
-Recent works either proposes new probability estimation methods~\cite{openmax2016, schlachter2019open} to make the classifier more sensitive to outliers, or use generative methods ~\cite{ge2017generative,Neal_2018_ECCV} to create synthetic images using GAN \cite{goodfellow2014generative, mirza2014conditional} to represent negative classes (Figure~\ref{fig:concept}(a)).
-However, they rely on sufficient labeled training data to learn good class distributions for effective classification and rejection.

-Our work takes a step further towards a more complete few-shot recognition system that can reject the queries from negative classes, namely \textit{few-shot open-set recognition} (\textit{\fsor}).
-For an \fsor task where the few-shot classes are provided with limited training instances, the system should be able to 1) accept \& recognize each positive query from the few-shot classes and 2) reject the query from negative classes.
-Recent works \cite{tian2020rethinking,chen2020new} found fully-supervised model learned from many-shot dataset generalize well to few-shot tasks.
-However, they mostly use a SoftMax layer \cite{Goodfellow-et-al-2016} to learn a closed class distribution.
-The model tends to overfit on the pre-defined classes and fail with outliers.

-Recently, ~\cite{Liu_2020_CVPR} provides a meta-learning based solution for \fsor, as shown in Figure~\ref{fig:concept}(b).
-They propose an open-set episode training strategy where a \fsor task is simulated at each episode and trained with the objective of maximizing correct class confidence for positive queries as well as minimizing all-class confidence scores for negative queries.
-Then a negative query can be rejected by thresholding.